py-why/EconML/doc/spec/estimation/dr.rst

     Y_{i, t}^{DM} = g_t(X_i, W_i) - g_0(X_i, W_i)

 on :math:`X`.
-The main problem with this approach is that it is heavily dependend on the model-based extrapolation that is implicitly done via the model that is fitted in the regression.
+The main problem with this approach is that it is heavily dependent on the model-based extrapolation that is implicitly done via the model that is fitted in the regression.
 Essentially, when we evaluate :math:`g_t(X, W)` on a sample with features :math:`X, W` for which we gave some other treatment :math:`T=t'`, then we are extrapolating from other samples with similar :math:`X, W`, which received the treatment